 In addition the winner takes all the pennies paid to the kitty for buying cards.

 Other schedules of amounts are possible.
 Also, by prior agreement, the kitty can be split between the winner and second player - two thirds for the winner and one third for second.

 The variation 6-7-8-9-10 - which was played in Pittsburgh in the late 1940's, is described on a web page by Alan Hoyle.

 A variation called Continental Rummy is described on an archive copy of Mike Gaston's page.

 12-Step Rummy is described on Kate Hanratty's page.

-Bill Whitnack describes a version which he calls Rummy Rummy.
+Archive copy of Bill Whitnack's description of a version which he calls Rummy Rummy.

 The Contract Rummy pages of Randy Rasa'a Rummy-Games.com site describe several versions.

-Rummy.ch is a German language site offering rules for Contract Rummy and many other rummy games, plus strategy articles and reviews of online rummy sites and a forum.
+Rummy.ch (archive copy) was a German language site offering rules for Contract Rummy and many other rummy games, plus strategy articles and reviews of online rummy sites and a forum.

 Several games described on other pages of pagat.com are closely related to Contract Rummy but with definite differences.